At this point, it’s definitely safe to say that the digital world is crazy for great video content, and with good reason.

 That means they’re checking out any videos that might roll through their feeds with the sounds off so as not to disturb others.

-Watching soundless video has also quickly become the norm, with people viewing as much as 85 percent of video on Facebook that way.
+Watching soundless video has also quickly become the norm, with people viewing as much as 85 percent of videos on Facebook that way.

 That means your videos need to scan well without sound if you want people to watch them, so keep that in mind.